smazmi/LPU-WiFi-Manager/README.md

 # 🛜 LPU WiFi Manager

 <br>
 <p align="center">
 <img src="./assets/llogin.png" alt="Logo" width="300">
 </p>
 <br>
 This is a command-line tool for managing LPU WiFi connections, written in Rust.
-It's a rewrite of the original Bash script by [Ba3a-G](https://github.com/Ba3a-G).
-You can find the original repository [here](https://github.com/Ba3a-G/LPU-Wireless-Autologin).
+It's a rewrite of the original Bash script by
+<a href="https://github.com/Ba3a-G">Ba3a-G</a>.
+You can find the original repository <a href="https://github.com/Ba3a-G/LPU-Wireless-Autologin">here</a>.
 I thank Ba3a-G for their original work.

 The tool provides several commands: